SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/config.md

 ]
 </pre>

-ES comes with a precondition that any change to the `number_of_shards` requires to rebuild the entire index, so changes to that setting should be made carefully and in advance.
+Elasticsearch comes with a precondition that any change to the `number_of_shards` requires to rebuild the entire index, so changes to that setting should be made carefully and in advance.

-Read-heavy wikis might want to add (without the need re-index the data) replica shards where ES performance is in decline (the ES documentation notes that [replica shards][es:replica-shards] should be put on an extra hardware).
+Read-heavy wikis might want to add (without the need the re-index the data) replica shards where Elasticsearch performance is in decline (the Elasticsearch documentation notes that [replica shards][es:replica-shards] should be put on an extra hardware).

-### Index mappings
+## Field mappings

-The `index_def` settings points to the index definition with the `data` index to be assigned the `smw-data-standard.json` as default to define its settings and mappings that influence how ES analyzes and index documents including fields that are identified to contain text and string elements.
+The `index_def` settings points to the index definition with the `data` index to be assigned the `smw-data-standard.json` as default to define its field mappings which influences how Elasticsearch analyzes and index documents including fields that are identified to contain text and string elements.
 Those text fields rely on the [standard analyzer][es:standard:analyzer] and should work for most applications.

-The index name will be composed of a prefix such as `smw-data` (or `smw-lookup`), the wikiID, and a version indicator (part of the [rollover][es:alias-zero] support) so that a single ES cluster can host different indices from different Semantic MediaWiki instances without interfering with each other.
+The index name will be composed of a prefix such as `smw-data` (or `smw-lookup`), the `wikiID`, and a version indicator (part of the [rollover][es:alias-zero] support) so that a single ES cluster can host different indices from different Semantic MediaWiki instances without interfering with each other.

 <pre>
 {